kafoso/cluster-example/README.md

 Example usage of the Node.js module 'cluster' with restarting workers and logging.

 Notice: If the worker id (and pid) doesn't change (i.e. you continuously hit the same worker), it's likely due to the built-in load balancing in `cluster`.
 For additional information, please see: http://stackoverflow.com/a/19369300
+In this example, howerver, it will change eventually due to the period killing of workers.

 # Credits